Charity shops in Wigan

 Posting to GoldPaid from Wigan

 Wigan sits in the WN postcode area.
-Royal Mail Special Delivery Guaranteed runs next working day to GB mainland addresses, so a parcel posted from a WN shop reaches GoldPaid quickly on a tracked, insured service.
+Royal Mail Special Delivery Guaranteed runs next working day to GB mainland addresses, so a parcel posted from a WN shop reaches GoldPaid quickly on a tracked, signed-for service.

 The nearest city with specialist precious-metal buyers is Manchester, around 22 miles east and roughly a 35 minute drive in normal traffic.
 Sending a volunteer on that round trip costs a working day and takes valuable donations out of the shop.